petter-holmberg/elements/README.md

 `is_partitioned` takes a loadable range and a unary predicate.
 It checks if the range is partitioned according to the predicate, with all elements not satisfying the predicate preceding the elements satisfying the predicate.

+`is_partitioned_n` takes a forward cursor, a distance, and a unary predicate.
+It checks if the range is partitioned according to the predicate, with all elements not satisfying the predicate preceding the elements satisfying the predicate.

-`partition_point_counted` takes a forward cursor, a distance, and a unary predicate, assuming that the range from the cursor to the cursor + distance is partitioned according to the predicate.
+`partition_point` takes a loadable forward range and a unary predicate, assuming that the range is partitioned according to the predicate.
 Using bisection, it returns a cursor pointing to the first element satisfying the predicate.

-`partition_point` takes a loadable forward range and a unary predicate, assuming that the range is partitioned according to the predicate.
+`partition_point_n` takes a forward cursor, a distance, and a unary predicate, assuming that the range from the cursor to the cursor + distance is partitioned according to the predicate.
 Using bisection, it returns a cursor pointing to the first element satisfying the predicate.

 `partition_semistable` takes a mutable forward range and a unary prediate.
 It partitions the range such that all elements not satisfying the predicate precede the elements satisfying the predicate.
 It preserves the relative ordering of the elements not satisfying the predicate, but not the relative ordering of the elements satisfying the predicate.
 It returns the partition point, i.e. a cursor pointing to the first element satisfying the predicate.